nspcc-dev/neo-go/docs/compiler.md

 By default, compiler performs some sanity checks.
 Most of the time it will report missing events and/or parameter type mismatch.
 It isn't prohibited to use a variable as an event name in code, but it will prevent the compiler from analyzing the event.
 It is better to use either constant or string literal.
-The check can be disabled with `--no-events` flag.
+It isn't prohibited to use ellipsis expression as an event arguments, but it will also prevent the compiler from analyzing the event.
+It is better to provide arguments directly without `...`.
+The type conversion code will be emitted for checked events, it will cast argument types to ones specified in the contract manifest.
+These checks and conversion can be disabled with `--no-events` flag.

 ##### Permissions
 Each permission specifies contracts and methods allowed for this permission.